Links |

 In the first ten months of 2015 more than 700,000 refugees and migrants crossed the Mediterranean, arriving in southern Europe in search of protection or a better life.
 This has captured the public and media imagination and challenged the ability of European States to respond appropriately.

 This project aims to better understand the dynamics of migration in the Mediterranean region by providing the first large-scale, systematic and comparative study of the backgrounds, experiences, aspirations and routes of migrants in four European countries (Italy, Greece, Malta and Turkey).
-It encourages critical reflexive dialogue and practice by opening new and inclusive spaces for questioning and challenging established ways of categorising and thinking about with the Mediterranean migration crisis.
-It will create opportunities for increased policy dialogue and academic collaboration between the affected countries and generally the EU.
+It encourages critical reflexive dialogue and practice by opening new and inclusive spaces for questioning and challenging established ways of categorising and thinking about the Mediterranean migration crisis.
+It will create opportunities for increased policy dialogue and academic collaboration between the affected countries and the EU.

 More information is available on the project website.